 - Any maritime death, including those of passengers, crewmembers, or other personnel on the vessel, would likely find an appropriate forum under the Death on the High Seas Act

-- Injured harbor or longshoreman workers would also file claims and go through the compensation process found under the seaworthiness implied doctrines found in e Longshore and Harbor Workers’ Compensation Act
+- Injured harbor or longshoreman workers would also file claims and go through the compensation process found under the seaworthiness implied doctrines found in the Longshore and Harbor Workers’ Compensation Act

 Attributes of Claims Filed under Doctrine of Seaworthiness

-If a claims case is ultimately pursued under the grounds of a breach of the seaworthiness doctrine, plaintiffs have only three (3) years to file formally suit under maritime law statutes of limitation, or if unmet, the plaintiff’s ability to recover damages is essentially vitiated.
+If a claims case is ultimately pursued under the grounds of a breach of the seaworthiness doctrine, plaintiffs have only three years to formally file suit under maritime law statutes of limitation.
+If unmet, the plaintiff’s ability to recover damages is essentially vitiated.
 Secondly, any claims cases under the seaworthiness doctrine will not provide plaintiffs the option to a jury trial.
-Third, claims emanating as wrongful death or relating to injuries sustained by crewmember or seamen most likely will incur a relatively short two (2) year statutes of limitation period.
+Third, claims emanating as wrongful death or relating to injuries sustained by crewmember or seamen most likely will incur a relatively short two-year statute of limitations period.

-However, one of the main attractions of filing claims under the seaworthiness doctrine stems from the ability of most plaintiffs, should their case-specific context warrant it, is the ability of plaintiffs to recover larger categories of damages.
+However, one of the main attractions of filing claims under the seaworthiness doctrine stems from the ability of most plaintiffs, should their case-specific context warrant it, to recover larger categories of damages.
 Specifically, both economic and non-economic claims can be made, with further expansion of damage awards potentially recoverable in cases of workers injured, whose workers’ compensation or Jones Act-related claims failed to make the individual whole again in terms of the financial damages sustained as part of their employment.

 Contact Bandas Law Firm, P.C. online or by phone at (361) 238-2789 for a free consultation with one of our knowledgeable Seaworthiness Act attorneys in Corpus Christi.